juremaj/track2p/docs/gui.md

 - Reg_chan input textbox : the user must enter which channel to use for day-to-day registration (0-> functional 1-> anatomical (if available)).
 The default value is 0.

-- Import directory button : the user has to import the directory containing subfolders of different recordings for the same mouse (each subfolder contains a ‘suite2p’ folder in default suite2p output format).
+- Import directory button : the user has to import the directory containing subfolders of different recordings for the same mouse (each subfolder contains a ‘suite2p’ folder in default suite2p output format (see the example of a subfolder below)).

+mmm

 Once imported, the directory path will be displayed (Imported directory: directory path) and all subfolders in the directory are displayed in the left-hand box (in alphabetical order).
 Next, the user must press -> to add the file to the list of paths to use for track2p in the right-hand box (the user can import subfolders from different directories).

 ***Warning: to avoid mismatch between ordered recording days and days that are displayed in the gui, the user should list the subfolders from oldest to most recent recording day in the right-hand box, so that the first day of recording (oldest day) correspond to the first day in the gui and so on.***

 - Save path button : the user must import the parent folder in which they desire to put a track2p subfolder containing outputs of the algorithm.